 Resin codes were created by the plastics industry to identify different plastics.

-The good news is central government has announced that from late 2022, PVC meat trays, polystyrene takeaway packaging, and degradable plastic products will be banned.
-All other PVC and polystyrene food and drink packaging will be banned by 2025.
+The risk of contamination by PVC has reduced significantly since the government’s ban of PVC meat trays, polystyrene takeaway packaging, and degradable plastic products in 2022 (all other PVC and polystyrene food and drink packaging will be banned by 2025).

 Close